Home Insurance Glossary of Terms

 Accidental Damage

-Damage to your goods or property as a result of an accident such as putting your foot through the loft ceiling or spilling paint across a carpet.
+Damage to your goods or property as a result of an accident such as putting your foot through the ceiling or spilling paint across a carpet.

 Amendment

-A change to your original policy.
+A change to your policy.

 Annual premium